igorsgm/dogs-hero-app/README.md

 ```

-Much of SaveBarkley's app can be built right in the browser with **ionic serve**.
+Much of DogsHero's app can be built right in the browser with **ionic serve**.
 We recommend starting with this workflow.
 ```
 ionic serve
 ```